SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 In OpenStack, ownership of resources is generally tracked through projects, and, as per default policy, only members of a project have access to its resources
 This is also true for CSP-managed resources, such as provider networks, which have to be created in a CSP-internal project, and are initially only accessible in this project.

-The Networking API's Role Based Access Control (RBAC) extension can then be used to share it with other projects.
+They can then be made available to other projects by using the Networking API's Role-based Access Control (_RBAC_) extension.
+(This is it's official name in the documentation, even though it isn't technically role-based.
+To avoid confusion with the actual RBAC of OpenStack's API authorization, it will in the following referred to as _Networking RBAC_.)

-RBAC rules for networks support the two actions `access_as_external` and `access_as_shared`, and can be created automatically on `openstack network create` with the options `--external` and `--share`.
+Networking RBAC rules for virtual networks support the two actions `access_as_external` and `access_as_shared`, and can be created automatically on `openstack network create` with the options `--external` and `--share`.

 * `access_as_external` allows networks to be used as external gateway for virtual routers in the target projects.
 Such networks are in the following referred to as _external networks_.
   External networks have some special properties, such as allowing the creation of floating IPs, which will be discussed in the next section.